 Compounding the willingness of Australian workers to move to better paying jobs, the research also reveals more than one in three (37%) Australian office workers do not feel they are currently being paid a fair salary by their employer.
 Almost half (45%) say the reason for it is because their workload and responsibilities are not in proportion to their salaries, while over a third (35%) state their salary is lower than the industry average.
 Peer-envy is identified by 10% of workers who claim their colleagues who have similar roles receive a higher salary, and 10% state they are being paid unfairly because their salary has not increased in the last two years.

-Andrew Morris, Director of Robert Half Australia said: “In a market characterised by slow wage growth, companies that fail to regularly review their employees’ compensation risk losing their top performers to the competition – which is particularly true for IT workers as jobs in the IT sector are growing.
+Nicole Gorton, Director at Robert Half Australia said: “In a market characterised by slow wage growth, companies that fail to regularly review their employees’ compensation risk losing their top performers to the competition – which is particularly true for IT workers as jobs in the IT sector are growing.
 In this booming market, IT professionals with niche skillsets are finding themselves in high demand and are more likely to gravitate towards higher paying roles.”

 “Employers who do not regularly benchmark their employees’ salaries against industry standards will risk having their top performers gravitate towards more competitive pay packages elsewhere.”